IObundle/iob-soc/README.md

 The above command assumes simulation had been previously run with the VCD variable set to 1.
 Otherwise an error issued.

 ## FPGA

-The following commands will run locally if the board selected by the BOARD variable has its compiler installed and the baord is listed in the LOCAL\_FPGA\_LIST variable.
-Otherwise they will run by ssh on the server selected by the FPGA_SERVER variable.

 To compile the FPGA:
 ```